-Section 5.
-Duties of the Senators

-Senators are expected to attend regular meetings.
+Section 8.
+Duties of Student Organization Representatives: Representative(s), elected or appointed are expected to attend regular meetings.
 Attendance will be taken and recorded.
-The senators should faithfully represent the views and opinions of the student body.
-Senators will be required to serve on standing committees or on ad hoc committees in Student Government Association.
-Senators have voting privileges at the Student Government Association meetings.
+The representatives should faithfully represent the views and opinions of their organization.
+Such representatives will be required to serve on or appoint other representatives from their organization to serve on standing committees or on ad-hoc committees.
+Representatives must give written notice two weeks prior to the event to the SGA treasurer to receive allocated student activity funds.

-1.5.5.2.2 Article II - Committees
+1.5.6.2 ARTICLE II - COMMITTEES